pweglik/badania-operacyjne/README.md

 - `grid_search.py` - grid search for looking for hyperparameters,
 - `experiments.ipynb` - notebook for testing random city generation and Cracow city graph.

+### Jupyter notebook
+The easiest method to get some results is to run a Jupyter notebook server in the main repo's dir and open the `experiments.ipynb` file.

 ### Main module
 #### Description
 This module shows a short example of how to use our genetic algorithm.
 It provides us with `run_simulation` function,